vtex-apps/store-indexer/docs/README.md

 # Store Indexer

-An VTEXIO app that listens to IO's broadcasters and indexes data according to catalog changes.
+The Store Indexer is a VTEX IO app designed to listen to IO broadcasters and index data based on catalog changes.

+## Key features

-#### Messages
+### Messages

-It updates translations when translatable fields changes
+The app updates translations whenever translatable fields are modified.

-#### Routes
+### Routes

-It updates internal routes.
-Saves correct page type and id of the canonical routes, and it also saves deactivated products as not found.
+The app updates internal routes by saving the correct page type and canonical route ID.
+Flags deactivated products as "not found."

 ### Search URLs

-Indexes the canoncial of the top searches
+Store Indexer indexes the canonical URLs of top searches.

+### Brand Search as Full Text

+Enhance **Intelligent Search** by resolving brand search queries as full text.
+This configuration enables search results to include products where the brand name appears in fields like the product title or description, rather than limiting results to a brand filter.
+For detailed instructions, refer to [Setting up brand search queries as full text](https://developers.vtex.com/docs/guides/setting-up-brand-search-queries-as-full-text).

-### Testing & Developing
+## Testing & Developing

-Since store-indexer is not in the store's rendering pipeline, testing it can be a bit obscure.
-This section teaches you how to handcraft an event from the broadcasting system so we can test it easily
+Since the Store Indexer is not part of the store's rendering pipeline, testing can be complex.
+This section outlines how to manually generate an event from the broadcasting system to facilitate testing.

-I have documented here only how to test the product pipeline, but extending it to test the other pipelines should be simple
+> The example below focuses on testing the product pipeline.
+Extending it to test other pipelines follows a similar approach.

+### Step 1: Retrieve the Event Body

-First of all, we need to retrieve the body of the event.
-For this, we will use the catalog-graphql.
-This curl should do the job
+Use **catalog-graphql** to fetch the body of the event.
+The following `curl` command retrieves the necessary data:

 ```sh
 curl --location --request POST 'https://app.io.vtex.com/vtex.catalog-graphql/v1/{account}/{workspace}/_v/graphql' \
 --header 'Authorization: {auth}' \